26 fun things to do while stuck indoors

 Fun things to do in the house

 Where in the world are you right now?
-Here in Europe, you’ll have heard that we’re currently at the ‘epicenter’ of the Coronavirus pandemic.
-The cursed virus is bringing many European countries to its knees, with regular life placed on hold.
+In Europe, we’re at the ‘epicentre’ of the pandemic.
+The cursed virus has brought many European countries to its knees, with regular life being placed on hold.

 That said, many of us will be scratching our heads as to what to do at home during this period.
-While working your way through Netflix may sound appealing, here are 26 more useful things you can do instead.
+While working your way through Netflix may sound appealing, here are 26 other useful things to do at home instead.

 1. Work on your website — fun things to do in the house

-From online businesses to bloggers, the Coronavirus lockdown is the perfect time to sit down and work on your website.
+From online businesses to bloggers, being stuck at home is the perfect time to sit down and work on your website.

 Brainstorm new post ideas, or familiarize yourself with the more technical aspects of your site.
-Once regular life resumes again, your website will be at its absolute best.
+Once things go back to normal, your website will be at its absolute best.

-Have you had a novel blog idea that’s been sitting on your to-do-list forever?
-Bite the bullet and turn the idea into a reality.
+Have you had a novel blog idea that’s been sitting forever on your to-do-list?
+Bite the bullet while stuck at home and turn the idea into a reality.

 Work on your blog or online business during the Coronavirus lockdown

-Running your own business or blog takes a lot of work, meaning that sometimes, your social media can fall behind.
+Running your own business or blog takes a lot of work, which can often affect how much time you spend on growing your social media.

 4. Write — fun things to do in the house

-Is there a budding author inside of you just itching to get out?
+Do you have a great story, novel or novella to tell the world?
 Flex your creative muscles and try your hand at writing something.

 Start small, like a daily journal, and build your way up to something more challenging, such as a short story.

 Fill the house with delicious aromas and feelgood moments by baking bread or some unique desserts.
-Use the lockdown to try out a new bread recipe, or make something imaginative with the kids.
+Use the time at home to try out a new bread recipe, or make something imaginative with the kids.

 Bake up a storm — home activities Coronavirus lockdown